Ad

 MacLaren responds to the commission

-The letter takes a step further, asking MacLaren whether he had invited former Journal reporter Cameryn Cass to attend the hearing or whether he permitted her to take a photograph in the courtroom.
+The letter takes a step further, asking MacLaren whether he had invited Journal reporter Cameryn Cass to attend the hearing or whether he permitted her to take a photograph in the courtroom.
 The letter also asked about the nature of MacLaren’s relationship with Cass.

 In a letter dated May 20, MacLaren responded in writing to the commission’s questions, saying that he ordered a hearing for the sake of public transparency.